|

 The

-plant may also reproduce by producing additional corms
+plant may also reproduce by producing additional tubers

 (sometimes known as mammies) beneath the soil or by sending